 Each function on the configuration list will be explained in the following sections.
 Those functions that are displayed only in Advanced Mode are marked with Advanced Mode.
-If you want to set up advanced functions, please click [Advanced Mode] on the bottom of the configuration list to quickly switch over.
+If you want to set up advanced functions, please click on [Advanced Mode] at the bottom of the configuration list.